COVID-19 Full September Reopening

-School will feel different and our new routines will take a little time to become settled.
+School will feel a little different, particularly for those who haven't been into school since lockdown began, so we know that our new routines will take a little time to become settled.
 Please bear with us as we navigate this together.

 Monks Kirby Specific Information

 In September, the following drop off and collection times will be in place.
 Maps are below to help you identify correct collection waiting areas.

 Pick up point

 Year 1 & 2

 Hazelnut & Palm – Though Chapel gate, wait along wall